eic/eicsmeardetectors/README.md

 Legend:
 * **Name:** Short descriptor.
 In general, the corresponding script will start with `Smear` and the detector creation function with `Build`, replacing spaces and periods in the optional version number with underscores.
 For example, "MatrixDetector 1.2" corresponds to ```SmearMatrixDetector_0_1.cxx```, which implements the function ```BuildMatrixDetector_0_1()```.
 * **Min. version:** Recommended or required minimal version of ```eic-smear```.
 This is usually the eic-smear version at the time the parameterization was added.
 It is recommended to always use the most current version though; on-going development and bug fixes mean that identical results cannot be guaranteed between different eic-smear versions.
-Future eic-smear versions will include an executable that displays the installed version number using
+Recent eic-smear versions (since 1.1.0) include an executable that displays the installed version number using
 ```
 eic-smear -v
 ```